pinco227/dublin-hills/README.md

     - to find information about transportation.
     - to find information about career opportunities around the area.
 - ### Structure
+  The website is designed to be consistent, intuitive and learnable.
+  - Interaction design
+    - For predictability, the interface interacts with user actions as the user expetcs.
+The scroll/swipe actions respond with the normal behaviour and buttons acts instantly on press.
+    - For consistency, the interface offers a subtle visual feedback to the user (on hover, focus and press of buttons and fields) which is similar throughout the application and helps the user to quickly learn the functionality.
+  - Information architecture
+    - The content is organised and prioritised by importance from top to bottom and left to right.
+    - For consistency, the information is presented in the rule of 3 on large screens and individual on small screens.
+    - The information is structured mostly in nested lists and hub and spoke design for bigger screens.
 - ### Wireframes
   - Landing Page:
     - [mobile](#)